-Lecture: Monday-Wednesday, 9:30-10:50, Heroy Geology Building Auditorium.
+M200: 2:00PM-3:20PM), at Heroy Geology Building Auditorium.

 Recitations: Each student enrolled in a lecture section must also be enrolled in a recitation section.
 In most recitation classes there will be a quiz, so be sure that you attend your recitation.
-TAs will consider homework problems in the recitations and that is the primary place to get questions answered.
-You are welcome to attend more than one recitation for additional support, but you must take any quizzes in the recitation for which you are registered.
+TAs may cover some homework problems in the recitations and that is the primary place to get questions answered.
+You are welcome to attend more than one recitation for additional support, but you must take quizzes in the recitation for which you are registered.

-Textbook: Introductory Mathematical Analysis, for Business, Economics and the Life and Social Sciences, by Ernest F. Haeussler, Jr. and Richard S. Paul, Richard J. Wood, Prentice-Hall, Custom Edition for Syracuse University MAT 284.
+Textbook: Introductory Mathematical Analysis, for Business, Economics and the Life and Social Sciences, by Ernest F. Haeussler, Jr. and Richard S. Paul, Prentice-Hall, Custom Edition for Syracuse University MAT 284.

 Calculator: A TI-83 calculator is recommended for this course.
 Students who already own and know how to use another equivalent calculator are free to use it.
-But calculators with symbolic manipulation capabilities such as the TI-89 or TI-92 may not be used on quizzes or exams.
+But calculators with symbolic manipulation capabilities such as the TI-89 or TI-92 will not be allowed on quizzes and exams.

 Course Description: MAT 284 Business Calculus (3 credits).
 One-variable differential and integral calculus.
 Applications to business and economics.
 MAT 284 may not be taken for credit after successful completion of MAT 285 or MAT 295.

 This course is designed for students in the School of Management, students planning to minor in management and other students with a serious interest in management and economics.
 It has less theory than the other introductory calculus courses, and extensive applications, all involving management and economics.
 MAT 284 is not a part of any sequence meeting the divisional perspectives requirement in the Natural Sciences and Mathematics, and so is usually not an appropriate course for students in the College of Arts and Sciences.
 However, it is a second course in the Quantitative Skills requirement for the Arts and Sciences core.
 It is certainly not appropriate for anyone planning to major in mathematics, science, or engineering.

-Course Prerequisites: MAT 194 (Pre-calculus) or equivalent.
+Course Prerequisites: MAT 194 (Precalculus) or equivalent.